gmiklos-inst/codelabs/todo-spring/2-base-rest-api.md

 ## Swagger API
 Wouldn't it be great if we could serve the Swagger documentation for our `RestController`?
 We can do it with SpringFox!

-First, let's add the corresponding dependencis to our `build.gradle` file's `dependencies` block:
+First, let's add the corresponding dependencies to our `build.gradle` file's `dependencies` block:
 ```groovy
 	implementation "io.springfox:springfox-swagger2:2.9.2"
 	implementation "io.springfox:springfox-swagger-ui:2.9.2"